limefrogyank/StoriBook/README.md

 `<stori-book>` can take a few optional attributes:

 `menu-width` controls how wide the side menu is in wide, narrow, and full-screen screen modes.
-It accepts a standard css width such as '200px', '30%', etc.
+It accepts a standard css width such as '200px', '30%', etc.  The default value is '300px'.

 `default-page-number` can adjust the starting page that is shown when this element loads.
 It uses a one-based index and the starting page will always be page 1 (the first one) if the attribute is not used.